iperdomo/iperdomo/README.md

 companies, startups, to Fortune 500.
 I have worked with several technologies across my career settling on the JVM and Web related technologies since 2006.

-Together with @awolslki, I'm working in an exciting new project named [Yvant](https://yvant.coop):herb:
+Together with @awolski, I'm working in an exciting new project named [Yvant](https://yvant.coop):herb:

 If you're working in the _climate change_ sector and need help with your MVP, DevOps practices,